BauplanLabs/quack-reduce/README.md

 Make sure you have:

-- A working AWS account;
+- A working AWS account and an access key with [sufficient priviledges to deploy a lambda instance](https://www.serverless.com/framework/docs/providers/aws/guide/credentials) -- this could be the `AdministratorAccess` policy in AWS IAM, or something more fine grained;
 - [Docker](https://docs.docker.com/get-docker/) installed and running on your machine;
 - Python 3.9+ and Node.js properly installed on your machine;
 - A `profiles.yaml` file on your local machine to run the dbt project.